-Mail-In or App Service Provide Same Great Report
+Mail-In and Online Service Provide Same Great Report

-In addition to its regular mail-in Garment Analysis service, DLI experts can analyze many garments thorugh images you share on the Garment Analysis App.
-After installing the Garment Analysis Application, you’ll need only two other things: a mobile phone with a built-in camera and a stained or damaged garment.
-With this App, you’ll get feedback in “Just a matter of hours in most cases and certainly within no more than 24 hours,” according to James ‘Dr. Jim’ Kirby, chief garment analyst at DLI.
-Each garment analysis comes with a report detailing these four areas: Examination, Findings, Explanation, and Conclusion.
+In addition to its regular mail-in Garment Analysis service, DLI experts analyze many garments thorugh images you share through the DLI Garment Analysis Web portal.
+You’ll need two things: a mobile phone with a built-in camera and a stained or damaged garment.
+With this web portal, you’ll get feedback in just a matter of hours.
+Each garment analysis includes a report detailing these four areas: Examination, Findings, Explanation, and Conclusion.
 We’ll look at these in more detail a bit later in the piece.

-To request a mobile Analysis, first open the App then enter your name, the name of the company, and an email address.
+To request an online Analysis, first open DLIonline.org/Analysis on your smartphone or computer.
+Then fill in the requested information (name, company name, email address).
 Include the brand name of the garment, how it was cleaned, and a description of the garment including what color it is.
-After that, click on the pencil icon to type in the customer’s complaint as well as the problem as you see it.
+After that, explain the customer’s complaint and the problem as you see it.
 Take two pictures of the problem area, one of the care label, and one of the fiber content label.
 Add them, then click submit.
-After that, the Orders Dashboard will pop up to show you that your submission is Pending Review, which means that the file is on our internet servers and will be processed according to the order in which it was received.
+After that, you’re done.
+Your case will be sent to our Internet servers and will be processed according to the order in which it was received.

 Understanding the results of a Garment Analysis is a key element of how to use it.
 Each Analysis returned to you will contain four sections, as outlined below.